HF Sinclair Corporation research snapshot

 Moat

-HF Sinclair has regional product-market exposure, complex refining assets, logistics, Sinclair branded marketing, lubricants export reach to more than 80 countries, and renewable diesel capacity.
+HF Sinclair has regional product-market exposure, complex refining assets, logistics, Sinclair branded marketing, lubricants and specialties reach, and renewable diesel capacity.
 The moat is real but narrower than the largest Gulf Coast exporters, and end-market pricing remains commodity-driven.

 Munger risk inversion

-The thesis fails if crack spreads normalize faster than expected, regional differentials compress, RINs and clean-fuel credits weaken, outages rise, policy costs increase, buybacks occur at peak-cycle prices, or governance transition damages execution and investor trust.
+The thesis fails if crack spreads normalize faster than expected as conflicts ease or China resumes exports, regional differentials compress, RINs and clean-fuel credits weaken, outages rise, or the separation and Mississauga retirement create execution or cost issues.

 Management